michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0012.md

 - n: a loose affiliation of gangsters in charge of organized criminal activities
 - n: an association of criminals
 ### Family
-mob: mobbed, mobbing, mobbish, mobed, mobing, moblike, mobs, mobster+;mobster: mobsters
+- mob: mobbed, mobbing, mobbish, mobed, mobing, moblike, mobs, mobster+
+- mobster: mobsters
 ### Examples
 - All of his team-mates joined him, mobbing him to celebrate.
 - He moves up the ranks with a rival mob, overseeing a rum-running operation.